igor47/blog/_posts/2010-07-23-the-switch-to-github-pages.md

 updated_at: Nov 2012
 ---

-<div class="intro">I recently ditched my VPS to migrate my blog to Github
+<div class="intro">I ditched my VPS to migrate my blog to Github
 Pages.
-A simple platform to host a hacker's blog.</div>
+A simple blogging platform for hackers.</div>

 I hosted my previous Wordpress blog on my dad's server.
 Limiting me in terms of technological mobility.
 The lack of free deployment methods kept me from